-The mission of the smallholders is to develop 6 000 blocks up to 18 000 hectares by 2020 with a production rate of 25 tonnes per hectare.
+The mission of the smallholders is to maintain the current planted areas of almost 15 000 hectares and strive to achieve a production rate of 20 tonnes per hectare by 2025.

 - Land settlement scheme